-Dust a plate with a little of the extra flour.
-Divide your fish cakes into 4, lightly shape and pat into circles about 2cm thick, dusting them with flour as you go.
-Put them onto a clean plate also dusted with a little flour. – If you are going to freeze them at this point, wrap them in clingfilm and put them into the freezer.
+Dust a plate with a little flour.
+Divide the mixture into 4, then lightly shape and pat into circles about 2cm thick, dusting them with flour as you go.
+Put them onto a clean plate also dusted with a little flour.
+If you're going to freeze them, wrap them in clingfilm at this point and put them into the freezer.
 Otherwise simply pop them into the fridge for an hour before cooking – this will allow them to firm up slightly.

 Heat a couple of lugs of oil in a large frying pan over a medium heat, add the fishcakes and cook for 3 to 4 minutes on each side, or until crisp and golden – you may need to work in batches.